Mattie Edwards Hewitt

 A catalog of Hewitt's work, titled "Portrait of an Era in Landscape Architecture: The Photographs of Mattie Edwards Hewitt", is available as an exhibit at the Wave Hill, Bronx, New York.

 Biography

 Hewitt was born in October 1869 in St. Louis, Missouri, to a middle-class family.
 After a period of studying art she married Arthur Hewitt, a photographer.
 As his assistant, she was trained in principles of photography involving processing and printing.
 She started her career in photography as a small operation in St. Louis, where she lived and learned from the camera clubs and photography journals which were flourishing during the late 19th century.
 She was also influenced by an article on photography by Frances Benjamin Johnston, published in the Ladies Home Journal.
-Her photography initially were on landscape, her home surroundings including chickens in the barnyard, the cat and the dog.
+Her photographs initially were of landscapes, her home surroundings including chickens in the barnyard, the cat and the dog.